EzekielGuarin/Seatwork-3/readme.md

 <!-- The following are just sample -->
 Description of the project in details.
 <!-- How to navigate the webpage -->
-1.The first page is the landing page, there are two navigation buttons which is HEADER and FOOTER, this will navigate the user to which page they want to go.
+1. The first page is the landing page, there are two navigation buttons which is HEADER and FOOTER, this will navigate the user to which page they want to go.
-2.Header page - this page displays 10 header designs, 5 static and 5 animated.
+2. Header page - this page displays 10 header designs, 5 static and 5 animated.
 On this webpage you can also go back to the landing page at the top of the webpage by clicking "Landing Page".
-3.Footer - this page also displays 10 header designs, 5 static and 5 animated.
+3. Footer - this page also displays 10 header designs, 5 static and 5 animated.

 Guiding Question:
 - What is the project - This project is about displaying a 5 different static and animated header and footer designs using HTML and CSS